History of American newspapers: Growth

 The number and geographical distribution of newspapers grew apace.
-In 1800 there were between 150 and 200; by 1810 there were 366, and during the next two decades the increase was at least equally rapid.
-With astonishing promptness the press followed the sparse population as it trickled westward and down the Ohio or penetrated the more northerly forests.
-By 1835 papers had spread to the Mississippi River and beyond, from Texas to St. Louis, throughout Ohio, Indiana, Illinois, Michigan, and into Wisconsin.
-These pioneer papers, poorly written, poorly printed, and partisan often beyond all reason, served a greater than a merely local purpose in sending weekly to every locality their hundreds of messages of good and evil report, of politics and trade, of weather and crops, that helped immeasurably to bind the far-flung population into a nation.
+In 1800, there were between 150 and 200; by 1810, there were 366, and during the next two decades the increase was at least as rapid.
+With astonishing promptness, the press followed the sparse population as it trickled westward and down the Ohio or penetrated the more northerly forests.
+By 1835, papers had spread to the Mississippi River and beyond, from Texas to St. Louis, throughout Ohio, Indiana, Illinois, Michigan, and into Wisconsin.
+These pioneer papers, poorly written, poorly printed, and partisan, often beyond all reason, served a greater purpose than merely local in sending weekly to every locality their hundreds of messages of good and evil report, of politics and trade, of weather and crops, that helped immeasurably to bind the far-flung population into a nation.
 Every congressman wrote regularly to his own local paper; other correspondents were called upon for like service, and in some instances the country editors established extensive and reliable lines of intelligence; but most of them depended on the bundle of exchanges from Washington, Philadelphia, and New York, and reciprocally the city papers made good use of their country exchanges.

-As the number of cities of 8,000 or more population grew rapidly so too the daily newspapers were increasing in number.
-The first had appeared in Philadelphia and New York in 1784 and 1785; in 1796 one appeared in Boston.
-By 1810 there were twenty-seven in the country—one in the city of Washington, five in Maryland, seven in New York, nine in Pennsylvania, three in South Carolina, and two in Louisiana.
-As early as 1835 the Detroit Free Press began its long career.
+As the number of cities with populations of 8,000 or more grew rapidly, so too did the number of daily newspapers.
+The first had appeared in Philadelphia and New York in 1784 and 1785; in 1796, one appeared in Boston.
+By 1810, there were twenty-seven in the country—one in the city of Washington, five in Maryland, seven in New York, nine in Pennsylvania, three in South Carolina, and two in Louisiana.
+As early as 1835, the Detroit Free Press began its long career.